eyecan-ai/pipelime-python/docs/sequences/sequences.md

 pl_print(sample_7["image"])
 ```

-As you can see, the item is a `JpegImageItem`, referencing to a file named `000007_image.jpg`, it is not shared (as "common" and "numbers" are), and it has caching enabled, that is, the item will be loaded from disk only once and then cached in memory.
+As you can see, the item is a `JpegImageItem`, referencing to a file named `000007_image.jpg`, it is not shared (as `common` and `numbers` are), and it has caching enabled, that is, the item will be loaded from disk only once and then cached in memory.

 So far, **no** data loading has actually been performed.
 To do so, we need to explicitly tell pipelime to get the data, by **calling** the item: